Arno1235/Gimbal/README.md

 # Gimbal
-All the code for my gimbal
+All the code and 3D drawings for my gimbal